 If you are on a cane, you can rest on one of the nice benches around with views of the lower ruins and the hills around the sites.

-The entrance to the Treasury of Atreus, the most impressive domed Mycenean tomb in Greece, is a few hundred meters far from the Mycenean Palace.
+The entrance to the Treasury of Atreus, the most impressive domed Mycenean tomb in Greece, is a few hundred meters from the Mycenean Palace.
 The ground is dirt and comparatively easy to visit by wheelchair or cane.

 Epidaurus